-Carbon Steel Forging: Process, Grades, and Industrial Applications
+Carbon Steel Forging Guide: Process, Grades and Applications

 What Is Carbon Steel Forging?

-Carbon steel forging is a manufacturing process in which carbon steel billets or ingots are formed into near-net or final shapes through compressive forces at elevated temperatures.
-Unlike machining, forging reshapes the material while maintaining continuous grain flow aligned with the part geometry.
+Carbon steel forging is a manufacturing process in which carbon steel billets are heated and formed into shape using compressive force.
+The process reshapes the metal without removing material.

 Carbon Steel Forging Process